FAQs for graduate students regarding the university's COVID-19 directives

 Virginia Tech is working with the NRHD to vaccinate all eligible individuals in the New River Vally Health District.
 Register for the vaccine at the Virginia Department of Health website.

 The governor has announced that all adults are eligible for vaccinations.
 That expansion began April 18.
+Additionally, youths ages 12 and up also are eligible.

 How do I find out more about the COVID-19 vaccine and its availability?